I’m not dying here!

 The snow cushion tempered the collision, but the mountain still slammed hard into Mamoru’s body.
 Tucking into a ball, he rolled with the fall, but they must have hit a steep slope because instead of rolling neatly onto his feet, he just kept tumbling.
 Rocks battered his spine and shoulders, his limbs tangled with Kwang’s, and the two boys tumbled the last few bounds together before finally crashing into a solid outcropping that brought them to a stop.

 Mamoru uncurled onto his back, shaking with shock, his whole skeleton ringing with the echoes of rock against bone.
-Closing his eyes, he took stock of the damage to his own body.
+Closing his eyes, he assessed the damage to his own body.
 Broken blood vessels pulsed beneath his skin, promising violet bruises.
 His back and knees were badly scraped and blood seeped from cuts on his forearms, but he was going to be alright.
 He was alive.

 “Kwang-san?”
 He opened his eyes.
 “Are you okay?”